No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

 - Can also be used to play fetch

-- Not very durable
+- Not the most durable

 6. West Paw Zogoflex Qwizl

-- Can be freeze
+- Can be freezed

-- Not suited for extremely aggressive chewers
+- Not for tough chewers